Frequently Asked Questions

 Q: Do I have to participate in Judo tournaments and competitions?

 A: No, competition is not a requirement.
 Advancement in rank usually occurs faster for students who actively compete, but non competitors can still advance and get promoted in Judo.
 Judo is more than a sport ( physical education, personal enrichment, self defense, etc), so if the sport aspect of Judo doesn't interest you, don't worry, you have a place with us.
-But if you do like to compete and enjoy the competition aspect of Judo, you will find that our students have competed at the local, state, national, and even international level.
+But if you do like to compete and enjoy the competition aspect of Judo, we will help you find the opportunities to compete.
+Metro Orlando Judo Kai students have competed at the local, state, national, and even international level.
 We host, and we attend, competition training camps.
 If you are a competitor, we have a space for you!